AlmasB/CI517/lectures/lecture1/PITCHME.md

 #### Assessment

-- 100% of the marks
+- 100% of the module mark
 - Details on StudentCentral

-Expectations from you at L5 higher than at L4.
+Expectations from you at L5 are higher than at L4.
 Attendance is important.
-4-6 hours of independent study each week
+4-6 hours of independent study each week.

 ---

 #### Demo time

+Our own tiny engine.

 - [XCube2D](https://github.com/AlmasB/xcube2d)